Kharzette/GrogLibsC/README.md

 Grog's makefiles will look for the libs there in dxvk-native/build/etc

 So something really annoying I do that I should probably fix is using .vscode launch.json and tasks.json to copy the shared libraries around.
 I should either commit those or stop doing that and have the makefiles do something more reasonable.

+# Coordinate System
+I've fairly recently switched from right to left handed.
+Since early directX used left, my brain is just wired to work in left handed.
+Right made it much easier to get data in and out of blender, but when doing gameplay and cameras and such I was having a rough time of it.

+Doing a Ludum Dare on the old original XBox kind of brought me back to the left hand way of doing things.

+Z is forward, X is right and Y is up.